tensorflow/docs/site/en/install/source_windows.md

 See the Windows [GPU support](./gpu.md) guide to install the drivers and additional software required to run TensorFlow on a GPU.

+Note: This is only for 2.10 or earlier.
+2.11 or later versions does support GPU on Windows

 ### Download the TensorFlow source code

 Use [Git](https://git-scm.com/){:.external} to clone the